Nadavbm/Go/cheatsheet.md

 ### maps:

+map is a key-value store. syntax for a map is map[key]value. maps are unordered

 ``` var people map[string]int ```			- 	map string to integer - example: name to age

 ``` people := make(map[string]int) ```